Thursday TigerHeat: 18+

 CHEAPER PARKING OPTIONS

-There are $10 parking lots at 1800 Vine (entrance on Yucca) and 6223 Selma (on Selma between Argyle and El Centro).
+There are $10 parking lots at 1800 Vine St. (entrance on Yucca St.) and 6223 Selma Ave. (on Selma Ave. between Argyle Ave. and El Centro Ave.)

 AVALON is one of Hollywood’s most historic landmarks.
 From The Beatles first West Coast performance in 1964 to ABC’s hit television variety show The Hollywood Palace to Sasha’s first West Coast DJ residency, the theater at Hollywood & Vine has been a show business epicenter since opening in 1927.